 Learn more DHS Information for Seniors

-Consumer Support Grants (CSG) provide funds every month for persons with low-incomes who need on-going support to live in the community.
+Consumer Support Grants (CSG) provide funds every month for persons with low-incomes who need support to live in the community.

 Learn more at MN DHS CSG

 Managed Care Programs for Seniors help people on Medical Assistance (MA) who must enroll in a delivery plan for their MA benefits.

 Learn more at MN DHS Managed Care

 Minnesota Board on Aging has a searchable database page at Minnesota Help.